Immersive-Labs-Sec/SliverC2-Forensics/README.md

 This yara file contains two rules, one rule to detect unpacked Sliver implants and another to detect Sliver implants in memory

 ### Sliver.snort
-A collection of Snort rules to identify Sliver HTTP traffic
+A collection of Snort rules to identify Sliver HTTP traffic.
+Due to the designed of the C2 it is possible these patterns will match on legitimate traffic.

 ### Sliver-http.yml
 A sigma rule to detect sliver HTTP traffic in event logs like Zeek or PacketBeat.